What Is The Best Airpoints Credit Card?

 • It’s the second most profitable card behind the Amex Airpoints Platinum.
 Also, if the Amex Airpoints Platinum bonus is being offered but you don’t qualify for the card (bad credit, not enough income), you can sign up for this card instead and still get the $50 Airpoints bonus.

-Even if you’re not that interested in Airpoints, this card is free and most of the year offers a 50 Airpoints bonus on sign up (new Card Members only).
+Even if you’re not that interested in Airpoints, this card has no annual fees and most of the year offers a 50 Airpoints bonus on sign up (new Card Members only).
 You’re literally being paid $50 to fill out some forms.
 If that’s not a good enough deal for you, I don’t know what is.

-You can apply for your free American Express Airpoints card online here.
+You can apply for your $0 annual fee American Express Airpoints card online here.

-Another cool thing is if you go with the American Express Airpoints Platinum, after the first year you can just downgrade to the free American Express Airpoints to avoid the $195 annual fee.
+Another cool thing is if you go with the American Express Airpoints Platinum, after the first year you can just downgrade to the $0 annual fee American Express Airpoints to avoid the $195 annual fee.
 Or, if you feel the annual fee is worth the higher earn rate, free travel insurance and lounge access, you can just keep it.

 As we saw from the tables above, if you spend $28,000 or more per year on your card, it’s more profitable have the platinum card, even with the annual fee.
 So if you’re spending that level, keep the card, if not, downgrade.
 Pretty simple eh? 🙂